Zignature/ee-entry-date-in-url-title/README.md

 - Placing the folder and its contents into the `system > user > addons` folder
 - Navigating to the addon management screen and installing the addon.
-- Updating the addon's settings from the addon management screen to select the channel to modify.
+- Updating the addon's settings from the addon management screen to select the channel(s) to modify.

 ## License